intel/edge-developer-kit-reference-scripts/usecases/real-time/tcc_tutorial/Tutorial.md

 ### Conclusion

-In this tutorial, three easy-to-use features of the Intel TCC toolbox, along with some kernel command line parameters, were introduced to optimize real-time performance.
+In this tutorial, three easy-to-use features of the Intel® TCC toolbox, along with some kernel command line parameters, were introduced to optimize real-time performance.
 These features and techniques help system integrators quickly tune the system for specific real-time use cases:
 - TCC Mode: Optimizes firmware for low latency with a single configuration knob.
 - Cache Allocation Technology (CAT): Enables quick partitioning of the cache to improve temporal isolation.
 - Speed Shift for Edge Computing: Can be used to boost single-threaded performance.